 The best way to prevent this from happening is to give your gutters a good cleaning before the onset of winter.
 Clear away all of the leaves and other junk so that water is able to freely flow down the gutter.
 While no solution is completely foolproof, this lowers the risk of gutter damage during harsh winter months.

 This is a major issue and must be addressed immediately.
-For many new homeowners, terms like a roof’s snow load rating are gibberish and not something openly discussed when buying a home, although it should be.
+For many new homeowners, terms like a roof’s snow load rating are gibberish and not something openly discussed when buying a home, although they should be.
 Roof collapse can lead to fatal injuries if left unchecked or cause massive property damage.

 The early warning signs of roof collapse are sagging ceilings, creaking, and doors becoming increasingly difficult to open and close.
 If you notice any of these signs, then contact a roofing expert immediately before the next major snowstorm.